givemepower8/Phaser3Practices/docs/COC.md

 - X-bows level 5 HP 3,100, DpS 125
 - X-bows level 6 HP 3,500, DpS 155

-If attacking TH11 opponents, with 4 max healers (level 5), 1 or 2 rage spells, queen should last long enough to clear one corner of the base.
-But for attacking high level TH12, queen cannot survive in range of 2 level 6 X-Bows with other defensing buildings.

 ### Level 4 Bowler

-If the base is too crowded or the base is a rectangle shape, bowler can deal massive damages to close buildings.
+If the base is too crowded or the the defensing is very centered, bowler can deal massive damages to close buildings.

-Bowler and Witch (BOWITCH)
+Bowler and Witch (BoWitch) without wall wrecker

-The combination for BOWITCH includes 20 Bowlers and 10 Witches, in spells it includes 2 Jump spells, 2 Rage spells, 1 Freeze spell and 1 Poison spell.
-In the clan castle you have to take max golem and 1 max giant and rage spell.
+The combination for BoWitch includes 20 Bowlers and 6-7 Witches, in spells it includes 2 Jump spells, 2 Rage spells, 1 Freeze spell and 1 Poison spell.
+In the clan castle you will take max golem and 1 max giant and rage spell.

 First drop 4 witches and 4 bowlers on the adjacent sides of the base and then in the middle, drop the first jump on the outer wall (put the jump such that it can also cover the inner wall if possible).
-Now drop the clan castle followed by remaining bowlers and witches and then warden and king and queen.
+Now drop the clan castle followed by remaining bowlers and witches and then warden, king and queen.
 As soon as the troops enter the base, drop the poison spell on the clan castle troops and drop the second jump spell such that troops can have an access to the core of the base.
 As soon as the bowlers come in contact with the first inferno, drop the freeze spell on that inferno tower and also use first rage along with freeze spell.
 Now when the bowlers come in contact with the second inferno, then use the Warden's Ability and use the second rage again.
 Now check where there are more bowlers and drop the third rage on them accordingly.

 This strategy will help you easily 2 star any TH11 base (sometimes even 3 stars if the bowlers don't get separated ) and this strategy should 3 star almost all th 10's if you execute the troops and spells in proper manner as they don't have eagle artillery.

+Bowler and Witch (BoWitch) with wall wrecker

 <https://www.clashtrack.com/en/v/9_K9levlTzM/top-tips-for-bowitch-attack-strategy-explained-clash-of-clans>

 Bowler and Queen charge

-### Level 6 Miner
+### Level 6 Miner / hog rider

-Usually at this stage, you are facing TH12 with Giga tesla and multiple inferno tower which will destroy the miners extremely quickly.
+Usually at this stage, you are facing TH12 level 5 with Giga tesla and multiple inferno tower which will destroy the miners or hog riders extremely quickly.

+### TH12 air

+There are lots of ground defensing systems, but for air, there are not that much.
+If your opponent has not upgraded the air defences, it's a perfect target for electro dragons, drag bat strategies.

 ## League